-Subject to a threshold of EUR 5,000 (on a 12-month basis), senior employees of public companies with shares admitted to trading and official listing on a regulated market are required to disclose to the Danish FSA their personal trading in securities of the company.
+Subject to a threshold of EUR 5,000 (on a 12-month basis), senior employees of public companies with shares admitted to trading and official listing on a regulated market are required to disclose to the Danish FSA their personal (including their related parties') trading in securities of the company.
 Senior employees include members of the board of directors, management board or other supervisory corporate bodies of the company, as well as other high-ranking employees who have had access to inside or privileged information which directly or indirectly relates to the issuer, provided that the employee has the authority to make executive decisions of a superior nature regarding the company's future development.

-Senior executives must immediately and not later than two days after a transaction notify the Danish FSA about the transaction.
+Senior executives must, immediately and no later than two days after a transaction, notify the Danish FSA about the transaction.

-The Securities Trading Act and NASDAQ OMX Copenhagen A/S' rules for issuers of shares set forth that listed companies shall adopt internal rules for trading in securities issued by the company for members of the board of directors, management board and other employees, whether the trading is executed for the member's own or third party's account.
-A copy of the internal rules shall be provided to NASDAQ OMX Copenhagen A/S and the Danish FSA upon request.
+The Securities Trading Act and Nasdaq Copenhagen A/S' Rules for issuers of shares set forth that listed companies shall adopt internal rules for trading in securities issued by the company for members of the board of directors, management board and other employees, whether the trading is executed for the member's own or third party's account.
+A copy of the internal rules must be provided to Nasdaq Copenhagen A/S and the Danish FSA upon request.